gman999/doc/openbsd/soekris-4801-openbsd.md

 With the bootable media attached via USB, launch the bootstrap computer and enter the OpenBSD installation program.

+The OpenBSD installer is graphics-free, yet clear and simple to navigate.

 Type __i__ to enter the install system.

 	Welcome to the OpenBSD/i386 5.8 installation program.
 	(I)nstall, (U)pgrade, (A)utoinstall or (S)hell? i

 Plug in the CF card adapter and note the device listed to standard output, normally sd(4) with a respective number, such as sd2.

-The OpenBSD installation program is graphics-free, yet clear and simple to follow.

 Hit "enter" for [default]